jiu-lin107141137/Quantum-Experiment/bb84/README.md

 12. Bob received the indices, sent k2[i] to Alice if i is in the indices
 13. Alice received the half of k2, compared k1[i] and k2[i], recorded the QBER.
 14. based on the QBER, Alice told Bob if the QKD is successful or not.<br>
-    if success, now Alice and Bob would have the same key(the bits where the indices weren't picked to compare)<br>
+    if successful, now Alice and Bob would have the same key(the bits where the indices weren't picked to compare)<br>
     if failed, redo the protocol